Julissa Ferreras: New York City Council

 Ferreras-Copeland focused on increased transparency in the budgeting process.
 She improved tax exemptions to build over 15,000 affordable housing developments in New York City.
 She supported regulations to help small businesses that also fostered job creation.
 Ferreras-Copeland supported Summer Youth Employment Program (SYEP) and after school programs, HANAC Affordable Senior Housing, Beacon programs, Meals on Wheels, paid sick days, and tenants' rights.
 She is also an advocate against street harassment and gender-based violence.

 Ferreras-Copeland co-sponsored the paid sick leave bill, which in 2017 was expanded in 2017 to include victims of domestic violence, sexual assault, and human trafficking paid leave to attend to immediate safety needs.
 She advocated for expanded Universal Pre-Kindergarten and launched the creation of the Alliance for Flushing Meadows-Corona Park, a public-private partnership.

 In 2016, Ferreras-Copeland sponsored menstrual equity legislation, the first laws of this type in the United States that guarantee access to feminine hygiene products in schools, prisons, and homeless shelters.

+Ferreras-Copeland had been considered a favorite in the race to succeed Melissa Mark-Viverito as Speaker of the New York City Council.
+Like Mark-Viverito, she was considered an ally of then-Mayor Bill de Blasio.
+Her retirement shook up the race and ultimately led to a victory by Corey Johnson, who had billed himself as the "anti-DeBlasio."